educational-resources-and-services/bibletags-widget/README.md

 * USFM of UHB needs to keep words separated by makeph and half-words (words with two lemmas) on the same line
 * Get rid of extra spaces I put in Gen 1:1 of uhb, or put them everywhere (usfm-js fixes)

-  * Need some sanity with the fact verseId means two different things!!
-01001001 and 01001001-esv

 ATTENTION!!
 There have been changes made to bibletags-widget-script and thus a new version needs to be created/used.

-  - change getCorrespondingVerseLocations and show API (original is base version when 2+ translations) and use newer versification code

 * Entire chapter preload (chapter and tagSets queries)